arnaudroger/blog/20160718-TestingMultipleVersionLibrary.md

 ```

-we can see that the Ascii class is loaded by the currentClassLoader not our isolated classLoader.
+We can see that the Ascii class is loaded by the currentClassLoader not our isolated classLoader.
 For GuavaUser to be linked to the specific version we also need to load it from the same ClassLoader.

-if we just do
+If we just do:

 ```
 urlClassLoader18.loadClass(GuavaUser.class.getName());
 ```

-it will load GuavaUser from it's parent class loader that is currentClassLoader.
+It will load GuavaUser from its parent class loader, which is currentClassLoader.
 We need to load GuavaUser from the UrlClassLoader by adding the location to the array of URL.
 But because
 the classloader load from the parent ClassLoader we also need to pass null as the parent.